owendunkley/BIOS270-AU25/Pipeline/Pipeline.md

 How could one add a differential expression analysis (DESeq2) step to the `rnaseq_pipeline_array_depend.sh` script such that DESeq2 runs only after all `salmon` jobs for all samples have completed?
 *(No code required - describe conceptually)*

+I previously wrote a better version of this that I couldn't recover because I didn't push my update early enough.
+I would make an array of the jobs being run in salmon, make those into a colon separated list, then have that as a dependency that all those are complete when the deseq2 run outside of the main loop gets called.

 ---